remix-run/remix-website/md/react-router-v6.md

 One additional feature that we brought over from v3 is first-class support for layout routes in the form of a new `<Outlet>` element.
 You can read more about layouts [in the v6 overview](https://reactrouterdotcom.fly.dev/docs/en/v6/getting-started/overview#nested-routes).

-This really is the most flexible and powerful routing API we've ever designed, and we are thrilled to see what you build with it.
+This really is the most flexible and powerful routing API we've ever designed, and we are really excited about the kinds of apps it's going to let us build.

 ## Relative Routes and Links